General information about soldering. Solders and fluxes

 incorrect temperature conditions and insufficient drying time for the adhesive joint.

-Lightweight solders.
+Low-melting solders.

 POS50 222 The same, but when higher heating is allowed than with POS 61

-POSZO 256 Tinning and soldering non-critical mechanical parts made of copper and its alloys, steel and iron
+POSZO 256 Tinning and soldering of non-critical mechanical parts made of copper and its alloys, steel and iron

-POSSu 4-6 265 Tinning and soldering of copper and iron parts by immersion in a bath of molten solder
+POSSU 4-6 265 Tinning and soldering of copper and iron parts by immersion in a bath of molten solder

 POSV 33